Prior-guided Fusion of Multimodal Features for Change Detection from Optical-SAR Images: Introduction

+An additional challenge for the advancement of OSCD is related to the scarcity of large-scale, high-quality benchmarks.
+Existing datasets are often limited in scale, lack fine-grained semantic annotations, and seldom include fully polarimetric SAR data paired with high-resolution optical imagery.

-Motivated by the above insights, we propose a novel MMCD framework that explicitly conducts semantic prior-guided fusion of disentangled modal-specific and common features, as well as a new multiclass MMCD benchmark featuring very-high-resolution (VHR) fully polarimetric SAR and optical images.
-The core contributions are summarized as follows: \begin{itemize} \item We propose a novel dual-branch MMCD framework that explicitly disentangles and jointly models modality-specific and spatio-temporally common features.
-It comprises a Specific Feature Encoder (SFE), tailored to the individual modality characteristics, and a Spatio-Temporal Common Feature Encoder (STCFE), which extracts consistent representations across modalities. \item We introduce a semantic prior-guided multimodal feature fusion mechanism that adaptively fuses the disentangled specific and common features.
-Leveraging change priors from VFMs as dynamic fusion weights, it selectively amplifies discriminative features to enhance change representations while utilizing modality-common features elsewhere to maintain structural consistency and suppress false alarms. \item We construct and release Delta-SN6, the first publicly available multiclass MMCD benchmark featuring co-registered, VHR (0.5 m) fully polarimetric SAR and optical imagery.
+To address these limitations, we identify the explicit disentanglement and joint modeling of modality-specific and common features as a promising pathway, as it allows for fuller utilization of both semantic consistency and complementary information across modalities.
+The recent emergence of Visual Foundation Models (VFMs), trained on massive datasets and rich with transferable semantic priors, provides a new opportunity.
+Inspired by this, we propose to leverage the semantic priors from VFMs to guide the multimodal fusion process, thereby steering a more effective integration of these complementary feature representations.
+Our core contributions are summarized as follows: \begin{itemize} \item We propose a dual-branch OSCD framework that explicitly disentangles and jointly models modality-specific and spatio-temporal common features.
+It comprises a Modal-Specific Feature Encoder (MSFE), tailored to the individual modality characteristics, and a Spatio-Temporal Common Feature Modeling (STCFM) module, which extracts consistent representations across modalities. \item We introduce a semantic prior-guided multimodal feature fusion mechanism that adaptively fuses the disentangled specific and common features.
+Leveraging change priors from VFMs as dynamic fusion weights, it selectively amplifies discriminative features to enhance change representations while utilizing modality-common features elsewhere to maintain structural consistency and suppress false alarms. \item We construct and release Delta-SN6, the first publicly available multiclass OSCD benchmark featuring co-registered, VHR (0.5 m) fully polarimetric SAR and optical imagery.
 It addresses critical gaps in temporal alignment, annotation granularity, and task applicability, providing a high-quality foundation for advancing multimodal change detection research. \end{itemize}